The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

 \citet{Karaszewski2016} present a multistage combined approach.
 The first stage, originally presented by \citet{Karaszewski2012}, uses a volumetric representation with a density-based measurement classification to propose and select views of scene regions with insufficient measurements.
 A Poisson surface reconstruction is created from this initial observation and then refined by capturing more views.

-Some approaches present novel hybrid representations. \citet{Dierenbach2016} use the \gls{gng} algorithm \citep{Fritzke1995} to learn a model of the scene geometry from sensor measurements.
-This model defines a graph of connected nodes similar to a mesh representation.
-The scene volume is partitioned into a Voronoi tessellation where each node lies at the centre of a Voronoi cell.
-Views are proposed to observe each node.
-A next best view is selected to observe the cell with the lowest measurement density.
+\citet{Dierenbach2016} use the \gls{gng} algorithm \citep{Fritzke1995} to learn a model of the scene geometry from sensor measurements.
+This model defines a graph of connected nodes which partition the scene volume into a Voronoi tessellation, where each node lies at the centre of a Voronoi cell.
+Views are proposed to observe each cell and a next best view is selected to observe the cell with the lowest measurement density.

-\citet{Monica2018a} present an approach with a novel surfel representation.
-Surfels are circular disks defined by a position, radius and normal.
-They are extracted from an underlying volumetric representation.
+\citet{Monica2018a} present an approach with a surfel representation.
 Surfels that lie on the boundary between unobserved and unoccupied voxels are classified as frontels.
 Next best views are selected to observe the set of visible frontels with the greatest surface area.

+\citet{Ran2023} present an approach that uses a novel \gls{nerf}-based representation and estimates the neural uncertainty of implicit surface points.
+Views are sampled by RRT* and next best views are chosen to reduce the neural uncertainty.

 Approaches with combined representations can obtain more complete and accurate scene observations than other approaches by leveraging the advantages of multiple representations; however, a greater computational cost is typically incurred for maintaining several representations.